-- Site dust controls were maintained in accordance with the Moab Site Fugitive Dust Control Plan (DOE 2002b). - Site stormwater controls were maintained, and inspections were conducted twice per month in accordance with the Moab Site Storm Water Pollution Prevention Plan (DOE 2002c). - Temporary Change Applications (3) were prepared and submitted to the Utah Division of Water Rights for the temporary change in use of existing water rights to support the Initial and Interim Action ground water remediation projects and perform remediation of the adjacent Policaro property.
+- Site dust controls were maintained in accordance with the Moab Site Fugitive Dust Control Plan (DOE 2002b). - Site storm water controls were maintained and inspections were conducted at least monthly in accordance with the Moab Site Storm Water Pollution Prevention Plan (DOE 2002c). - Three Temporary Change Applications were prepared and submitted to the Utah Division of Water Rights for the temporary change in use of existing water rights to support the remediation of the private property south of the tailings pile and the Initial and Interim Action ground water remediation projects.